Is this topic for you?

-You can do things at home to help manage the side effects of colorectal cancer or its treatment.
-Be sure to follow your doctor's advice on any drugs you are taking.
-Healthy habits such as eating a balanced diet and getting enough sleep and exercise may help control your symptoms.
+In general, healthy habits such as eating a balanced diet and getting enough sleep and exercise may help control your symptoms.

 Your feelings about your body may change after treatment.
 Dealing with your body image may involve talking openly with your partner about your worries and discussing your feelings with a doctor.